abdogad/Optimal-Fuel-Route-Planner/README.md

 # Optimal Fuel Route Planner

 A Django-based application that helps users find the most cost-effective route for fueling their vehicles across the USA.
-The application considers real-time fuel prices and optimizes the route to minimize total fuel costs.
+The application considers fuel prices and optimizes the route to minimize total fuel costs.

 ## Features

 - Route optimization between any two locations in the USA
-- Real-time fuel price consideration
 - Interactive map visualization with:
   - Optimized route display
   - Recommended gas stations for refueling